liamcottle/rns.js/README.md

 ## TODO

+- [ ] Make it work in web browsers by not using NodeJS specific APIs
 - [ ] Tidy up logic for sending packets and packet types
 - [ ] Implement Link heartbeat packets
 - [ ] Validate LXMF message signatures